Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 Kilkivan Chapel on the road to Machrihanish, Argyle

-Q & A: Questions and (possible) Answers:
+Questions and (possible) Answers

 Many interesting questions arise from the story of Kilkevan.
 Here are but a few.

 Q1.
-What is the origin of the name "Kilkevan"?
+What is the origin of the name Kilkevan?

 Q2.
 Was Donald eligible to select land at St Ruth several years after selecting Frogmore?